 Medullary thyroid cancer (MTC).
 MTC develops in the C cells and is sometimes the result of a genetic syndrome called multiple endocrine neoplasia type 2 (MEN2).
 This tumor has very little, if any, similarity to normal thyroid tissue.
 MTC can often be controlled if it is diagnosed and treated before it spreads to other parts of the body.
-MTC accounts for about 3% of thyroid cancer.
+MTC accounts for about 3% of all thyroid cancers.
 About 25% of all MTC is familial.
-This means that all family members will have a possibility of a similar diagnosis.
-The RET proto-oncogene test can confirm if family members also have familial MTC (FMTC).
+This means that family members of the patient will have a possibility of a similar diagnosis.
+The RET proto-oncogene test (see Risk Factors) can confirm if family members also have familial MTC (FMTC).

 Anaplastic thyroid cancer.
 This type is rare, accounting for about 1% of thyroid cancer.
-It is a fast-growing, poorly differentiated thyroid cancer that starts from differentiated thyroid cancer or a benign thyroid tumor.
+It is a fast-growing, poorly differentiated thyroid cancer that may start from differentiated thyroid cancer or a benign thyroid tumor.
 Anaplastic thyroid cancer can be subtyped into giant cell classifications.
-Because this type of cancer grows so quickly, it is more difficult to treat successfully.
+Because this type of thyroid cancer grows so quickly, it is more difficult to treat successfully.

 In addition, other types of cancer may start in or around the thyroid gland.
-For lymphoma in the thyroid, read Cancer.Net’s Guide to Lymphoma, Non-Hodgkin.
+For lymphoma in the thyroid, read Cancer.Net’s Guide to Non-Hodgkin Lymphoma.
 For more information on sarcoma in the thyroid, read the Cancer.Net Guide to Sarcoma.
 For information on a tumor in the nearby parathyroid gland, read Cancer.Net’s Guide to Parathyroid Cancer.

 Looking for More of an Introduction?

-- ASCO Answers Fact Sheet: Read a 1-page fact sheet that offers an introduction to thyroid cancer.
-This fact sheet is available as a PDF, so it is easy to print out.
+ASCO Answers Fact Sheet: Read a 1-page fact sheet that offers an introduction to thyroid cancer.
+This free fact sheet is available as a PDF, so it is easy to print.